linkerd/linkerd/docs/config.md

 * *failFast* -- If `true`, connection failures are punished more aggressively.
 Should not be used with small destination pools.
 * *timeoutMs* -- Per-request timeout in milliseconds.
+* *tls* -- The router will make requests using TLS if this parameter is provided.
+It must be an object containing keys:
+  * *kind* -- One of the supported TlsClientInitializer plugins, by fully-qualified class name.
+  * Any options specific to the plugin
+  Current plugins include:
+  * *io.l5d.clientTls.noValidation*: Skip hostname validation.
+This is unsafe.
+  * *io.l5d.clietnTls.static*: Use a single common name for all TLS requests.
+This assumes that all servers that the router connects to all use the same TLS cert (or all use certs generated with the same common name).
+  This plugin supports the following options:
+    * *commonName* -- Required.
+The common name to use for all TLS requests.
+    * *caCertPath* -- Optional.
+Use the given CA cert for common name validation.

 <!-- TODO router capacity  -->